seyedhex/seyedhex.github.io/_posts/2022-08-05-opportunities.md

 Potential postdocs interested in pursuing funding together are encouraged to contact Lauren.
 One excellent opportunity is the [Washington Research Foundation postdoc program](https://www.wrfseattle.org/grants/wrf-postdoctoral-fellowships/).

 ## Graduate Students
-- We primarily accept graduate students that have previous experience working with the group.
+- We primarily accept graduate students that have previous experience working with the group to ensure a mutual fit with the group and research questions before commiting to graduate study.
 Please get in touch if you are interested in exploring technician opportunities.
 - The group is especially interested in recruiting students with quantitative skills (e.g., mathematics or computer science training, experience with a computing language such as R).
 We also prioritize students interested in contributing to our grasshopper or butterfly resurvey project aimed at understanding ecological and evolutionary responses to recent climate change.
 - Please include “POTENTIAL GRAD” in the subject line of any email to Lauren, so that she can better keep track of inquiries.